 FSH (Follicle-stimulating hormone) as the name tells us, is the hormone that stimulates the ovary to make the eggs grow.
 Released by the brain, the FSH tends to get higher and higher as we age, and our ovaries struggle more and more to produce an egg.
-The ideal FSH level is under 10, the lower the better.
-Some clinics would accept you for fertility treatments with an FSH under 15, but there are tons of studies out there showing success rates diminish seriously as 3 day FSH levels increase.
+The ideal FSH level is under 10, but the lower the better.
+Some clinics would accept you for fertility treatments with an FSH under 15, but there are many studies out there showing success rates diminish seriously as 3 day FSH levels increase.
 That might explain why older women with high FSH have better chances getting pregnant naturally than with IVF treatments.
-This being said, if you need help to procreate, there are lots of clinics who offer natural IVF for women with high FSH-meaning no meds, egg retrieval for possibly just one egg, and fertilisation as needed (normal or ICSI, IMSI etc)
+This being said, if you need help to procreate, there are lots of clinics who offer natural IVF for women with high FSH-meaning no meds, egg retrieval for possibly just one egg, and fertilisation as needed (normal or ICSI, IMSI)

 LH (Luteinising hormone) helps mature the follicle and eventually, when an LH surge occurs in the end of the follicular phase, helps the release of the mature follicle.
 The ideal level is under 7 mIU/ml with a ratio LH:FSH of 1:1.
 An LH much higher than the FSH might be an indication of PCOS (Polycystic Ovary Syndrome).

 P4 (Progesterone) should remain low during the follicular phase (under 1ng/ml) and rise after ovulation, as proof the ovary released the egg.
 The low limit used as indicator for ovulation at 7dpo is 5, but the higher the better.
 Some women with low progesterone might need progesterone supplementation in order to maintain pregnancy.